Slave-owning slaves: Ottoman Empire

 the Ottoman state rested largely on a military and civilian staff of renegade Christians.
 The standing army of foot soldiers, the Janissaries; the regular mounted regiments of the household, the Sipahis of the Porte; as well as the personnel of the sultan's court, his key advisors and administrative aides, had all the status of Kul, slaves of the sultan...
 Between 1453 and 1623 only five of the forty-seven grand viziers were of Turkish origin.
 The Ottoman system took boys from the cattle-run and the plow and made them courtiers, administrators and army officers...

 Some scholars have doubted that persons of such high standing could really have been slaves, and have argued the youths were manumitted upon graduation.
 Though true in some places it was not so in others.
 Historian Victor Louis Ménage found a number of records incompatible with that theory.
 In the Ottoman Empire, after graduation, they remained slaves, though they were allowed to marry and own slaves themselves.
 By a doctrine of Islamic law called idhn a master could authorise his slave to marry and possess property, slaves included.
-The celebrated jannissaries were prestigious slaves who were rarely manumitted; their chief had a palace of his own.
+The celebrated janissaries were prestigious slaves who were rarely manumitted; their chief had a palace of his own.
 There is an anecdote that the famous Grand Vizier Ibrahim Pasha was not allowed to testify in an Islamic court because, being a slave, his evidence was inadmissible; to soothe his wounded pride, the sultan promptly manumitted him.